Accessibility

 Once you are on the platform level of accessible stations, you should find the designated boarding area.
 This will be clearly labeled with a blue "Boarding Area" sign:

 These are usually located towards the center of the platform where the train’s conductor will see you and can make sure to hold the door open longer.
-This boarding area also has a very slight elevation making it easier to transfer from the platform into the train easier.
+This boarding area also has a very slight elevation making it easier to transfer from the platform into the train.
 Note that during rush hour, the trains might be very busy making it difficult to find space to get on the train.

 If you have entered one of the newer trains, you will find that the electronic display that displays upcoming train stations will also have red wheelchair sign marking stations that are accessible: